horseee/horseee.github.io/_pages/about.md

 ## Updates
 - I'm actively seeking internship and visiting opportunities.
 If you have any opportunities available, I would greatly appreciate it if you could reach out to me.
 Thank you😎!

 - <span style="color:blue"> I would attend NeurIPS'24 in Vancouver from Dec 10-15, 2024!
-Always happy to connect—let's grab a coffee.
+Always happy to connect.
 Feel free to drop me an email!</span>

 # 🔥 News
 - *2024.11*: &nbsp;Awarded Google PhD Fellowship🥳🥳